-This January, Hali and I went with fellow bloggers to a newly opened private resort in Antipolo – Tyvo Resort.
-Tyvo Resort (pronounced as tay-vo) is fairly unheard of currently because it has just opened its doors to visitors last December 2018.
-It’s located in a beautiful mountainside, just a 5-minute walk from Pinto Art Museum, and caters to families and friends.
+Recently, Hali and I went with fellow bloggers to a newly opened private resort in Antipolo – Tyvo Resort.
+Tyvo Resort (pronounced as tay-vo) is still making its name known as it had just opened last December 2018.
+It’s located in a beautiful mountainside, just a 5-minute walk from Pinto Art Museum.
+It caters mostly to families and friends.

-When Hali and I arrived, what I noticed first is the view.
-Like other places we’d been to in Antipolo, Tyvo Resort has a gorgeous mountain view that overlooks the cityscape of Metro Manila and Laguna de Bay.
-It’s one of its main selling points, and there are plenty of areas where you can hang out and gaze at the panorama.
+Upon our arrival, what I noticed first is the view.
+Like other places we’d seen in Antipolo, Tyvo Resort features a gorgeous mountainview that overlooks the cityscape of Metro Manila and Laguna de Bay.
+It’s actually one of its best features.
+There are plenty of corners in the resort where you can hang out and enjoy this view.

-Hali encouraged me to swim across and apply what we’d learned in our last freediving lesson, although as expected I still got terrified and stayed on the safe side.
-Still, I enjoyed our time in the pool.
+Hali encouraged me to swim across and apply what we’d learned in our recent freediving lesson.
+I tried but eventually got terrified so I stayed on the shallow area.
+Still, it was enjoyable for me.
 There were jet streams with hot water which felt good on the back.
-I later learned that the pool has an optional heater, which I regretted not using because it would’ve been great to soak in a hot pool to counter the cool temperature.

-The resort provided us dinner, lomi and dinakdakan, both of which were good.
-I appreciated the lomi in particular because it warmed up my insides, and if you’re going here, I suggest adding soup into your prepared menu as well.
+Afterwards, we enjoyed a simple dinner of lomi and dinakdakan.
+I appreciated the lomi in particular because it warmed up my insides.
+If you plan on booking here, I suggest adding soup or stew in your menu as well.

 Hali and I stayed a little outside after dark.
-The resort transforms into something more classy at night.
-There are warm lights in the building and blue/indigo lights in the pool.
-Even the view from here changes — from an ordinary urban spread in the daytime to a canvas filled with splashes of pink and orange at sunset and finally a star-studded cityscape at night.
+With warm lights, it looks more classy.
+Even the mountainview undergoes a transformation — from an ordinary urban spread during the day to a canvas filled with splashes of pink and orange at sunset and finally a star-studded cityscape at night.

 At past midnight, we decided to hit the sack.
-We stayed in one of the dorm rooms.
-The dorm rooms are acceptable, although if you’re maarte and a light sleeper like me, you’ll do better in the single rooms which offer more privacy and comfortable mattresses.
+Hali and I stayed in one of the dorm rooms.
+The dorm rooms are similar to other regular resorts in the area.
+It was okay, but I wish the mattresses were thicker.

-Tyvo Resort wasn’t fully finished yet when we visited, as some rooms and amenities were still under construction.
-Still, our overall experience in Tyvo Resort is nice and I was glad that we’re one of the first people to discover this private resort in Antipolo. 🙂
+During our visit, some areas in Tyvo Resort were still under construction.
+Despite this, we had an enjoyable time in Tyvo Resort.
+We’re glad that we’re one of the first people to discover this private resort in Antipolo.

 Tyvo Resort is a private resort located in Antipolo, Rizal.
-It’s ideal for casual get-togethers and even special events, such as birthdays, pre-nuptials and small wedding celebrations.
+It’s ideal for casual get-togethers for families and friends and special events, such as birthdays, pre-nuptials, and small wedding celebrations.

 Address: Blk 16, Lot 9, Mt.
 Banahaw St, Grand Heights Subdivision, Antipolo, Rizal

-Ride a van or jeep to Antipolo (there are terminals in Megamall, Cubao, etc).
+- From Megamall or Cubao, ride a van or jeep to Antipolo.
 Get off at Ynares Sports Arena or Antipolo Church and ride a tricycle to Tyvo Resort.

 Here are the basic amenities and features of the resort: